coddingtonbear/python-measurement/docs/measures.rst

                                           ^
         SyntaxError: invalid syntax

-    In this case, you may use underscrose instead of spaces:
+    In this case, you may use underscore instead of spaces:

         >>> from measurement import measures
         >>> measures.Distance(nautical_mile=1).km